 - Pediatric Routine Medical Care - Protect Yourself!
-See page 157 "Hazardous Materials Incidents EMS Response" - •Identify substance contact the Base Physician regarding other treatment options.
-Bring any containers, labels or a sample (if safe) into the hospital with the patient - •Determine type, amount, and time of the exposure - Base Physician consult for treatment options if suspecting: organophosphate poisoning, or calcium channel or beta blocker OD.
+See page 151 "Hazardous Materials Incidents EMS Response" - Identify substance contact the Base Physician regarding other treatment options.
+Bring any containers, labels or a sample (if safe) into the hospital with the patient - Determine type, amount, and time of the exposure - Base Physician consult for treatment options if suspecting: organophosphate poisoning, or calcium channel or beta blocker OD.
 Consider contacting Poison Control for other substances 800-222-1222 - Remove contaminated clothing.
-Brush powders off, wash off liquids with large amount of water - Withhold charcoal if rapidly decreasing level of consciousness a possibility (e.g., tricyclic OD) - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
-Consider Advanced Airway Management (page 114) if BVM ventilation is not adequate. - •Use an LBRT to determine pediatric drug doses
+Brush powders off, wash off liquids with large amount of water - Withhold charcoal if rapidly decreasing level of consciousness a possibility (e.g., tricyclic OD) - •Use an LBRT to determine pediatric medication dosages (Shown underlined on the algorithm) - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
+Consider Advanced Airway Management (page 110) if BVM ventilation is not adequate.

-PULSELESS ARREST: ASYSTOLE, PEA
+PULSELESS ARREST: ASYSTOLE / PEA

-•Pediatric Routine Medical Care

-- •In PEA, identify other causes and treat (See CPR page 9) - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
-Consider Advanced Airway Management (page 114) if BVM ventilation is not adequate. - •Use an LBRT to determine pediatric drug doses
+- Pediatric Routine Medical Care - •In PEA, identify other causes and treat (See CPR page 10) - •Use an LBRT to determine pediatric medication dosages (Shown underlined on the algorithm) - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
+Consider Advanced Airway Management (page 110) if BVM ventilation is not adequate.